-But there is one set of circumstances you almost never hear duct tape being used in- high temperatures.
+But there is one set of circumstances where you almost never hear duct tape being used in- high temperatures.
 So does duct tape actually melt?

 Yes, duct tape can melt thanks to the preponderance of rubber components in its backing and adhesive.
-At temperatures around 140 °F / 60 °C the adhesive will begin to degrade, weakening bonds and shortening its useful life.
+At temperatures around 140 °F / 60 °C the adhesive will begin to degrade, weakening seals and shortening its useful life.